AmitKumarDas/Decisions/blogs/castlang_spinsoff_operator.md

   - NOTE: There is a separate proposal for [KubeTest](https://github.com/AmitKumarDas/Decisions/blob/master/blogs/openebs_operator_design.md)

 #### My Conviction on TestTask
 More than the technical aspects that I mentioned above, I view this as a compelling tool to radical customer-centrism.
-I view this tool to enables dev, test, users, doc authors and so on as a quick and easy handle to try, test, verify their expectations.
-For example, an user wants to verify if upgrade from version x to version y is successful and then test if provisioning works as expected in the new version.
-This user needs to articulate the `TestTask` to tell the truth.
+This tool lets **dev, test, users, doc authors and so on** as a quick and easy approach to try, test, and verify their expectations.
+For example, an user wants to verify if upgrade from version **X** to version **Y** is successful and then test if provisioning works as expected in the new version.
+With _TestTask_, user needs to articulate the requirements as specs and on execution of TestTask verifies the truth of the same.

 ```yaml
 kind: TestTask